 Fastest Time to Win

 Definitely the most straightforward format.
-Get your best team of six and try to take down the boss as quickly as possible.
-Use weather to your advantage!
+Get your best team of six and try to defeat the boss as quickly as possible.
+Take advantage of the weather!

 Fastest Time to Win, No Weather Boost

 Similar to fastest time to win, but this format requires all of your Pokémon to have moves that are not boosted by weather.

 The boss CAN be boosted in this format, and sometimes their boosted moves can help.
 For example, a boss’s boosted moves will fill your energy up faster, allowing you to use more charged moves.
 But make sure you survive and/or don’t waste too much energy when individual Pokémon faint.

 When a new boss comes out, players like to be the first one to do it in a particular weather.
 For example, no one is bragging about being the first to beat Sharpedo, but being the first to beat Ninetales was a huge deal (this was before weather, Kyogre, and Waterfall).

 As bosses are released, look for Pokémon that have a time to win or close to 180 (tier 3 solos), 360 (tier 4 duos), and a multiple of 300 (tier 5 raids).
 These bosses are difficult to beat with the smallest possible group, so the world’s best will compete hard to do it first.

 It’s pretty easy to beat a tier 2 or tier 3 boss.
 It’s much more difficult to beat some of these bosses using only one Pokémon and never fainting.
 Perhaps the most famous 1 vs. 1 is the Venomoth challenge, where a single Venomoth must take down an Exeggutor.
 Other popular challenge targets have included Breloom, Sharpedo, and the very difficult Lugia vs Machamp.